+- 3 I ask them whence their victory came;

+They, with united breath,

+Ascribe their conquest to the Lamb,

+Their triumph to his death.

-- 3 I ask them, whence their victory came They, with united breath, Ascribe their conquest to the Lamb, - 4 They marked the footsteps that He trod, His zeal inspired their breast; And following their incarnate God, Possessed the promised rest. - 5 Our glorious Leader claims our praise For His own pattern given;While the long cloud of witnesses
+- 4 They marked the footsteps that he trod, His zeal inspired their breast; And following their incarnate God, Possessed the promised rest.

+- Our glorious Leader claims our praise

+For his own pattern given;

+While the long cloud of witnesses

 Shows the same path to heaven.